strimzi/proposals/036-kraft-mode.md

 ### Feature Gate

-The new feature gate will be called `UseKraft`.
+The new feature gate will be called `UseKRaft`.
 It will be introduced in an alpha state and will be disabled by default.
 At this point, there is no timeline for graduation of this feature gate to beta or GA phase since it depends on things outside of our control.
 The schedule will be updated later as the KRaft development progresses both in Apache Kafka as well as in Strimzi.